 (4) The Director may require monitoring of visibility in or around any Class I area by the proposed new source or modification if the visibility impact analysis indicates possible visibility impairment, pursuant to 40 CFR 51.307.

-(uIf the owner or operator of a source is using projected actual emissions to avoid applicability of prevention of significant deterioration requirements, the owner or operator shall notify the Director of the modification before beginning actual construction.
-The notification shall include:
+(u) In lieu of the requirements in 40 CFR 54.166(r)(6) and (7), the following shall apply.
+If the owner or operator of a source is using projected actual emissions to determine applicability with prevention of significant deterioration requirements, the owner or operator shall submit an application to the Director of the modification before beginning actual construction.
+The application shall include:

 (1) a description of the project;